daradija/gecco/score/score.md

 Homogeneous Transformation Matrix is a matrix used to perform translation and rotation operations in 2D/3D space.

 # Explainability
-Combining autodifferentiation and HTM, the explainability of the neural system is absolute.
+Combining autodifferentiation and HTM, the explainability of GAAD is absolute.

 ## Connection Hypothesis
 ![alt text](image-2.png)